-In all our markets there are laws that, in certain circumstances, require operators like Telenor, to disclose information about customers to the authorities or to restrict communication.
+In all our markets there are laws that, in certain circumstances, require operators like Telenor to disclose information about customers to the authorities or to restrict communication.
 Our efforts to minimise potentially negative impacts such requests may have on privacy and freedom of expression (e.g. possible misuse) extend to systematic monitoring of incoming requests, initiating dialogue with relevant authorities, the industry and other stakeholders on authority requests, and seeking to be transparent by reporting in this area.
-This is our sixth annual report1.
-In our 'Legal overview' reports, you can find relevant information about laws applicable within our markets.
+This is our seventh annual report.
+In our 'Legal overview' reports, most of which were developed in 2017 in cooperation with the Global Network Initiative, you can find relevant information about laws applicable within our markets.

 Whilst adopting transparency as a default position, we continue to advocate that this report should not reduce the governments' responsibility to inform the public of the extent of such requests.

-There are several reasons for this, but most centrally, the same governments who restrict privacy and freedom of expression should also make all reasonable efforts to ensure concerned citizens that these powers are used with due care.
+There are several reasons for this, but most centrally, the same governments that restrict privacy and freedom of expression should also make all reasonable efforts to ensure concerned citizens that these powers are used with due care.
 It is also important to note that in a few markets, the relevant authorities have direct access to operators' networks and/or communication data, which means that the operator would not have full visibility on how authorities intercept communication.